What makes Individual I's a Collective We; Coordination mechanisms & costs: Author Contributions

 \section{Author Contributions}

-JY collected and performed analysis.
-JY and HY conceptualized, designed, and drafted the study.
+J.Y. collected and performed analysis.
+J.Y. and H.Y. conceptualized, designed, and drafted the study.
 All authors interpreted the analyses, wrote the manuscript, and approved the final version of the manuscript.